Burrow breaks Cincy mark with 525 passing yards

 Burrow had one of the best passing days in NFL history in a record-breaking 41-21 victory over Baltimore at Paul Brown Stadium.
 The second-year quarterback set a franchise record with 525 passing yards, surpassing Boomer Esiason's mark of 490 yards set in an overtime win against the Los Angeles Rams on Oct.
 7, 1990.

-Burrow's total is also the fourth-highest total in league history.
+Burrow's total is also the fourth highest in league history.
 Norm Van Brocklin set the NFL record with 554 passing yards against the New York Yanks in 1951.

-Burrow made history with a 52-yard pass to running back Joe Mixon late in Cincinnati's blowout win.
+Burrow set the franchise mark on his last pass of the game, a 52-yarder to running back Joe Mixon with less than two minutes left.

+According to ESPN Stats & Information, Burrow is also the first player to pass for 900 yards against a single team in a season in NFL history.
+He breaks the record previously shared by Joe Montana and Dan Marino.